Loft conversion with large rooflight

 Image showing permitted development rules for locating an air source heat pump.

-Permitted development rules for the location of an air source heat pump.
+Permitted development rules for air source heat pumps (view of house from the rear).

 Do other types of heat pump require planning permission?